cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 You must realise that this is a very "ideal-world" way of thinking.
 This can work perfectly if you only have your WSP to think about, and the Features inside it.
 When you have to calculate in the PowerShell scripts that are needed to upgrade to go from one version to another, you're in a whole different situation.

+## PowerShell, our savior

 When I say PowerShell scripts, I don't mean the script you use to deploy the WSP's with Update-SPSolution and trigger the Feature Upgrades / Install and activate any new features.
 That's perfectly fine.
 What I'm talking about is the scripts you use to make these very granular changes, like setting Web Properties, Web Application Properties, re-activating Web Application Features (when dealing with Timer Job code upgrades this is necessary), perhaps adding a search center and configuring search in your application.
 These kind of changes are more difficult to think of as mere additions to your "clean install" and less so as an upgrade from one state to another.

+These scripts have a "downside" (if you're so inclined to call it that) of being __outside__ of your SharePoint Solution.
+They are not integrated (that might be cool project though!) in your deploy.
+Like I said before, you might _use_ PowerShell to deploy your solutions but I'm talking about the provisiong scripts (those making changes to the state of your environment).
+These might have a specific order in how they need to run and are probably very "version specific".
+They may depend on a field being there (that got deployed in release X) and stuff like that.
+They demand their moment in the spotlight in between the states of your releases.

+That's why it's difficult to justify deploying latest release code straight up as a valid "Release State" (I'm looking at you developers).
+There's really no way around going through all the proper deployment steps from start to finish.
+Except restores from production.

+This really comes down to how well you trust your production environment.
+Manual changes to this environment have a big impact on the next release, as in, those changes are gone.
+And maybe some stuff when wrong during the deploy, and corrupted some data... (it happens, don't laugh).

+There's nothing that trumps doing the real thing, so developing on a production restore (on your local machine) really is the only way to make sure you are going through the same scenario as you would on production.

+# Example:

 _Scenario_: you have a version 1 SharePoint environment deployed.
 You make a large impact change (for exmaple, any of the things I mentioned in the previous paragraph) to get it to version 2.
 You want to stay in the "Ideal-World" where you only have 2 states to worry about (don't forget about version 3 that's on it's way, making it a total of 3 possible states now).
 What you'll have to do is the following: